69th Regiment Armory: Sports

 The armory held its first-ever "open games" in April 1907, with members of several regiments participating in a variety of races.
 In its early years, the armory also hosted athletic meets and competitions such as those for the Evening Recreation Centres of Greater New York, the Catholic Athletic League, the St. Ann's Junior Holy Name Society, the Eccentric Association of Firemen, and the Metropolitan Life Insurance Company Athletic Association.
 Additionally, there were sports competitions such as lawn-tennis matches, amateur boxing matches, badminton games, and marathons.
 Thure Johansson of Sweden broke Dorando Pietri's indoor record for the marathon at the 69th Regiment Armory on March 1, 1910 (2 hours, 36 minutes, 55.2 seconds).
 (Note: There are a number of apparent inconsistencies in the available sources.
 The New York Times reported that Johansson later broke Peitri's mark of 2:44:20.4 which was set on November 28, 1908; however, the data provided by the Association of Road Racing Statistician indicates three faster times were recorded in the interim leading up to the Crowley/Holmer/Johansson race.
 Two days after their initial report, The New York Times published that there was "considerable discussion" that the race distance may have been short due to how the course was measured.
 Although the Association of Road Racing Statisticians does not indicate any irregularity with the distance or performance, the International Association of Athletics Federations does not report Johannson's March 1, 1910, performance as a previous world best.)

 The Metropolitan Industrial Athletic League started meeting at the armory in 1927, and track-and-field meets were hosted annually at the armory through the 1930s.
 From late 1948 to early 1949, the armory hosted at least 17 roller derby matches, including the first matches ever broadcast on television.
 During the 1990s, the armory also hosted boxing matches and tennis games.

 Many basketball games have been hosted at the armory.
 After World War II, the armory hosted collegiate basketball teams, such as City College, St. Francis College, and Baruch College.
-The 69th Regiment Armory was also the site of some New York Knicks home games from 1946 to 1960, including several NBA All-Star Games.
+The 69th Regiment Armory was also the site of some New York Knicks home games from 1946 to 1960, including several NBA Finals games.
 The New York Americans, now the Brooklyn Nets, of the new American Basketball Association wanted to play at the armory in 1967, but pressure from the Knicks forced the new club to play in Teaneck, New Jersey, instead.
 The United States Olympic basketball team also played at the armory.
 The building also hosted what was then the world's longest basketball game in 1975, a 48-hour competition pitting players from two football teams (the Giants and the Jets) against "sundry teams".
 In 2009, the armory was used as a filming location for On the Shoulders of Giants, a basketball documentary by Kareem Abdul-Jabbar.